talfstad/fomments/README.md

 3. validation && include /sections/<sectionId>/<userId>

-4. if no section, no user, load general comments
+4. if no section, no user, load no comments